 Kenny Obiora was born in Onitsha, Anambra State, Nigeria, Africa.
 He lived the majority of his formative years living with his uncle, aunt, and grandmother in Nigeria while attending school.
 He returned to the US during his school breaks before moving permanently to the United States for grades 8-12.

-When I asked Kenny about his parents’ decision to send him “home,” he answered, “they wanted me to have a good upbringing.”
+When we asked Kenny about his parents’ decision to send him “home,” he answered, “they wanted me to have a good upbringing.”
 He later explained that this meant that his parents wanted him to be culturally immersed in his day-to-day activities and life.
 They wanted him to be part of the Igbo tribe and learn the Igbo tribal language.
 Kenny speaks three languages: English (which is the dominant language in Nigeria), his tribal language, Igbo, and French, which he studied throughout his academic career.

 Kenny is currently living in Paris, France on an APS visa.
 This visa class means that Kenny will have to work in a field in which he studied.
 Kenny recently graduated, getting a master’s degree abroad in health economics and is pursuing a career in the field.